-The Wowtac A1S is a tactical flashlight weighing 7.2ounces and measuring 5.5″ x 1″.
+The Wowtac A1S (also produced by Atactical as Atactical A1S) is a tactical flashlight weighing 7.2ounces and measuring 5.5″ x 1″.
 As of any tactical flashlight, it features a rugged build and boasts of an IPX-7 water resistance rating.
 Making it an ideal for use in different outdoor activities.

 The flashlight comes with a customized Cree XP-L V6 LED, with a brightness of 1150 Lumens and a throw distance of 240 yards.
 Aside from that, it has four different light (High, Strobe, Medium, Low) levels which you can select from depending on your surroundings or instead needs.